 What is the mission of your church?
 How does your live stream or video ministry fit in with that mission?

 This is important because you want a camera operator that understands what you are trying to accomplish rather than one that desires to make his or her mark on the camera world.
-If you desire to have a polished professional video ministry, then it might not be a good match if your camera operator wants to be avant-garde and explore new and unusual video shots.
+If you wish to have a polished professional video ministry, then it might not be a good match if your camera operator wants to be avant-garde and explore new and unusual video shots.

-The same is true if your church wants to be more like reality TV than a full fledged production and your camera operator wants picture perfect shots.
+The same is true if your church wants to be more like reality TV than a full-fledged production and your camera operator wants picture perfect shots.
 So make sure that you include your mission statement for your church video ministry.

 Church Video Camera Operator Qualifications

 You will want to make it clear what are the primary qualities that you are looking for in a camera operator.
-Things like faithfulness, being a team player, creativity, ability to learn, taking direction, and many other qualities are important to list.
+Things like faithfulness, being a team player, creativity, ability to learn, taking direction, and many other qualities are essential to list.

 It is best to be upfront about what type of person you are looking for in this position.
 I know the temptation is to list “just breathing” especially if you are working with volunteers, but you will save yourself some headache if you list what you want.

-Camera Operator Job Duties
+Church Video Camera Operator Job Description

 All of these things will need to be gone over in your job description.
 There is more to this job than just panning the camera back and forth.